massgov/calculators/UI/BenefitsCalculator/docs/README.md

 ```

 #### Checkbox:
-The apply-to-all checkbox is added for the convenience of the users making the same quarterly income in the last 4 quarters.
+The apply-to-all checkbox is added for the convenience of the users inputing the same quarterly income for the last 4 quarters.
 Checking the box will keep the other 3 currency inputs in sync with the value in the first currency input; unchecking the box will break out of the sync and let the user edit the value in each of the other 3 currency inputs.

 #### Submit Button:
 The submit button will take the values from the user input and render the new output below.